kmundnic/PRL2019/README.md

 # PRL2019
-Code for paper to be submitted to Pattern Recognition Letters
+Code for paper submitted to Pattern Recognition Letters